Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 8. Checking if a Package is Already Installed

-We can combine the above command with the Linux grep command to check whether a specific application has already been installed on our machine or not.
+We can combine the above command with the Linux grep command to check whether a specific application has already been installed on our machine.
 This saves us from scrolling through the entire list of packages.

 $ sudo yum list installed | grep curl

 You can also use the awk command in Linux to perform this task, as shown below.
-Check our previous guide on awk to learn more about its workings.
+Check out our previous guide on awk to learn more about how it works.

 $ sudo yum list installed | awk '/curl/ {print}'